ntoles/tristan-wiki/pages/tristanv2/getting_started/tristanv2-userfile.md

 1. User specific parameters [`userReadInput()`]: read the problem specific parameters from the input file (typically those under the `<problem>` block) and store them in private variables (ideally accessible only within the user file itself);
 2. user specific initialization [`userInitParticles()` and `userInitFields()`]: initialize problem specific configuration of particles and fields;
 3. user specific driving [`userDriveParticles()`]: a subroutine called every timestep to perform some action with particles;
+4. user specific current deposition [`userCurrentDeposit()`]: can be used, e.g., for reflecting wall boundaries;
-4. user specific boundary conditions [`userParticleBoundaryConditions()` and `userFieldBoundaryConditions()`]: these are also called at every timestep (field boundary conditions are called several times) and are meant to contain problem specific boundary conditions on particles (e.g., injection/reflection) and fields (e.g., forcing field values in specific regions).
+5. user specific boundary conditions [`userParticleBoundaryConditions()` and `userFieldBoundaryConditions()`]: these are also called at every timestep (field boundary conditions are called several times) and are meant to contain problem specific boundary conditions on particles (e.g., injection/reflection) and fields (e.g., forcing field values in specific regions).

 {% include note.html content="Even if you don't want to do anything inside some of these user-specific subroutines, it is necessary to at least define them (even if they are empty) in the user file, as the main loop will be trying to access them.
-The most up-to-date dummy user file is [user_dummy.F90](https://github.com/PrincetonUniversity/tristan-v2/blob/master/user/user_dummy.F90).
+The most up-to-date dummy user file is `user_full.F90`].
 When starting to write a problem generator from scratch it's always a good idea to start by modifying that file." %}

 {% include tip.html content="A more detailed step-by-step guide on how to write a user file can be found in the [\"Writing a user file\"](tristanv2-writinguserfile.html) section."%}